What's a Lifetime Mortgage?

 Always consult with a financial advisor before proceeding.

-Lump Sum Lifetime Mortgage
+Lump Sum Lifetime Mortgages Explained

-You borrow a fixed amount of money against the value of your home, and the loan plus any accrued interest is paid back when your home is sold, usually when you pass away or move into long-term care.
+A lump sum lifetime mortgage is relatively straightforward; you borrow a fixed amount of money against the value of your home, and the loan plus any accrued interest is paid back when your home is sold—usually when you pass away or move into long-term care.

-Drawdown Lifetime Mortgages
+Understanding Drawdown Lifetime Mortgages

 Drawdown lifetime mortgages, on the other hand, provide more flexibility.